msveshnikov/midimaker/docs/email_campaign.md

 *   **Check out the README:**  Dive deep into the technical details, understand the Compact Symbolic Format, and learn how to use the `music.py` script.
     [**[LINK TO README FILE DIRECTLY IF POSSIBLE]**]([LINK TO README FILE DIRECTLY IF POSSIBLE])

-*   **Contribute and Experiment:**  AutoMusic Generator is an open-source project.
+*   **Contribute and Experiment:**  MidiMaker Generator is an open-source project.
 We encourage you to explore the code, experiment with different prompts, and even contribute to its development!

 **What can you do right now?**